noureddinel/Privacy-Preserving-Stock-Exchange-Smart-Contract/README.md

 3- Simulate a trade by calling buyShares and sellShares function.

 ## Authors
-This is part of a research work at Hamed Bin Khalifa University (HBKU)
+This is part of a research work made at Hamed Bin Khalifa University (HBKU)

 @uthors: